-- Equipment for clinics not yet constructed or currently just under construction. - Office equipment, office supplies, computers, and anything else not required to perform spay/neuter procedures. - Leases or rentals. - Building construction and building leases or other capital campaign expenditures. - Reimbursements for equipment already purchased. - Cost of replacement of old equipment (unless an upgrade will increase capacity). - Other vehicles. - Equipment primarily for sheltering animals or maintaining feral colonies after spay or neutering. - Personnel costs and salaries for staff.
+- Equipment for clinics not yet constructed or currently just under construction. - Office equipment, office supplies, computers, and anything else not required to perform spay/neuter procedures. - Leases or rentals. - Building construction and building leases or other capital campaign expenditures. - Reimbursements for equipment already purchased. - Cost of replacement of old equipment (unless an upgrade will increase capacity). - Vehicles other than mobile clinic. - Equipment primarily for sheltering animals or maintaining feral colonies after spaying or neutering. - Personnel costs and salaries for staff.